Around one quarter of all cancer cases can be prevented through eating a healthy diet and being physically active.

 In addition Cancer Council Queensland suggests the following to reduce your cancer risk:

-- limiting red meat to less than 500g a week.
+- Limiting red meat to less than 455g (cooked weight) a week.

 The Australian Dietary Guidelines also encourage, support and promote breastfeeding for the health and wellbeing of both mother and child.
 Mothers are encouraged to breastfeed infants exclusively for up to six months if possible, and continue with complementary breastfeeding thereafter.
 Breastfeeding can help to prevent overweight and obesity in children, a risk factor for some cancers.
 Breastfeeding can also lower breast cancer risk in mothers.